-Table 11-3 (Cont.)
-DBAdapter Elements
+Table 9-3 DBAdapter Elements

 Element Description ResourceTargetIdenti fier Identifier that is used as the element name in the AIAInstallProperties.xml to retrieve database information while running the deployment plan.
-The xpath to retrieve database details is presented in DP as xpath, for example, pips. cprojectCode_fromBOM>.db.
-ResourceTargetIdentifier>.
+The xpath to retrieve database details is presented in DP as xpath, for example, pips. <projectcode fromBOM&gt;.db.<resourcetargetidentifier>.
 The AIA installation driver uses this element during deployment.
-Examples: EBIZ1, EBIZ2, JMSUSER1, JMSUSER2 Resource Type Identifies what type of resource must be configured.
+Examples: EBIZ1, EBIZ2, JMSUSER1, JMSUSER2</resourcetargetidentifier></projectcode Resource Type Identifies what type of resource must be configured.
 ResourceName Holds data about database table name.
 The Deployment Plan Generator uses this element to create and configure data sources.
 ResourceFileName Holds data about SQL file name of the database table creation script.
 The Deployment Plan Generator uses this element to create and configure data sources.
 AdditionalResourceI nformation Provide additional resource information such as the supported adapter versions or specifications or any other resource related information.